Teaching/Building Online Courses

 Prior to completing the course proposal form, faculty members must:

-- request a Blackboard course shell
+- request a Blackboard course site

 - populate the course shell in accordance with the Quality Matters Rubric (fifth edition).